pchae/nuxt3-app/README.md

   npm install
   ```

-This is an example of how to list things you need to use the software and how to install them.
+This is an example of how to list things you need to run the repo in a development environment.
 * npm
   ```sh
   nuxt dev
   ```

-This is an example of how to list things you need to use the software and how to install them.
+This is an example of how to list things you need to use the software and how to build the project.
 * npm
   ```sh
   nuxt build